knickels/Player-Stage-Manual/CONTROLLERS.md

 object earlier and `index` is the index that the device was given in your configuration file (probably 0).

-### Setting Up Connections: an Example.}\label{sec_Coding_ConnectingToServer_Example}
+### <a name="sec_Coding_ConnectingToServer_Example"> Setting Up Connections: an Example. </a>

-For an example of how to connect to the Player sever and device proxies we will use the example configuration file developed in Section \ref{sec_ConfigurationFile_FinishingCFG}.
+For an example of how to connect to the Player sever and device proxies we will use the example configuration file developed in [Here](#sec_ConfigurationFile_FinishingCFG).
 For convenience this is reproduced below:
 ```
 driver
 (